-I am an Assistant Professor studying Political Behavior, Race and Ethnic Politics, Latino Politics, Mobilization, and Partisanship at Northern Arizona University.
-I am also a Research Associate at the Leavey Center for the Study of Los Angeles at Loyola Marymount University and I am also a contributor for NBC News-Latino, where I focus on national stories that have an impact on the Latino community.
+I am an Associate Professor studying Political Behavior, Race and Ethnic Politics, Latino Politics, Mobilization, and Partisanship at Northern Arizona University.
+I am a Research Associate at the Leavey Center for the Study of Los Angeles at Loyola Marymount University and I am also a contributor for NBC News-Latino, where I focus on national stories that have an impact on the Latino community.
 I have written over 100 pieces for NBC.
 I have also written articles for Reuters, TPM, MSNBC, and The Monkey Cage Blog for Washington Post.

 Like many Americans, my story begins with one foot on either side of the Mexico-U.S. border.
 My mother was born in Los Angeles, and her family goes back generations on both sides of the border since before the border existed.
 Mostly a family of rural origin throughout Southern Arizona, New Mexico and Chihuahua, Mexico, the ranchero lifestyle runs deep on my mother’s side.
 My mother’s immediate family moved to Boyle Heights, CA after my grandfather served in World War II, where he was awarded a Purple Heart for his wounds in battle in Italy.
 Ironically, considering the life expectancy of his unit in Italy (about 50%), my grandfather outlasted everyone.